sudsho/leetcode-solutions/notes/binary-search-bounds.md

 - entry 66: small reminder.
 - entry 114: small reminder.
 - another way to think about kth smallest with two heaps.
+- two pointers for "at most k distinct" then subtract.